-This group actively monitors and evaluates changes in third-party models and, as needed, calibrates the CAT risk model estimates delivered via our proprietary processes.
-We consider CAT model stochastic loss estimates, historical loss experience, loss trend projections, lessons learned from recent events, underwriting practices, market share analyses, external scientific analyses and other factors, including non-modeled losses, to refine our proprietary view of CAT risk.
+This group actively monitors and evaluates changes in third-party models and, when necessary, calibrates the CAT risk model estimates delivered via our proprietary modeling processes.
+We consider historical loss experience, recent events, underwriting practices, market share analyses, external scientific analysis and various other factors, including nonmodeled losses, to refine our proprietary view of catastrophe risk.
 We continually update our proprietary models, which are an integral part of our ERM process and support our long-term financial strategies and objectives, as new information and techniques emerge.
 Importantly, in addition, our underwriting appetite evolves as the environment evolves, and we modify our underwriting if we believe that the risks exceed our risk appetite.
 Finally, as discussed under Underwriting, Pricing and Mitigation of Climate Risks, in addition to factoring in catastrophe models and historical experience, we are able to respond quickly to changing conditions since most of our policies renew annually.

 This gives us the flexibility to adjust our underwriting strategy and related policy terms and conditions as appropriate.